 Students in High School: Ocean Science and Marine Biodiversity will:

-- Get an introduction to marine biodiversity and to learn how people can help protect it
+- Get an introduction to marine biodiversity and learn how to help protect the Ocean

 - Learn about different marine ecosystems and how they function independently and together